Golden Silkworms in Pandora's Box

 And alarmingly, many signs point to the possibility that this not-so-friendly neighborhood novel coronavirus has already formed the robust and epigenetic quasispecies mutant swarms which can allow variants isolated by bottlenecks as well as attenuated vaccine variants to remember past fitness states learned while part of an earlier swarm, since some kind of convergent evolution already appears to be occurring and “the same COVID-19 mutations are appearing in different places.”

-This allows a hasty return to the peak virulence of their original V-1000 form through exposure to repeated hosts, since enough replication events will lead swarm of complimentary variants.
-This ability to learn and obtain a “memory” of a past fitter variant has been explored the most fully in polio by Dr. Adi Stern and his team at Tel Aviv University, but it has also emerged in Foot-and-Mouth Disease Virus (FMDV), and hepatitis C.
+This allows a hasty return to the peak virulence of their original V-1000 form through exposure to repeated hosts, since enough replication events will lead to a swarm of complimentary variants.
+This ability to learn and obtain a “memory” of a past fitter variant has been explored the most fully with OPV reverting back to virulent Polio by Dr. Adi Stern and his team at Tel Aviv University, but it has also emerged in Foot-and-Mouth Disease Virus (FMDV), and hepatitis C.

 This paradoxical phenomenon seems to allow quasispecies mutant swarms to find the most adaptive variants far more quickly than they should be able to statistically, and allows them to quickly remember how to neutralize host defenses, creating more virulent infections and viral mutant swarms which are much more dangerous – an interaction that has been playing out on poultry farms and during military vaccine trials for decades.